Chart Color Schemes

 Red Hill hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Red Hill's median age at 31 years is younger than Greater Brisbane's average of 36 and significantly below Australia's median of 38.
-Compared to Greater Brisbane, Red Hill has a higher percentage of residents aged 25-34 (23.6%) but fewer residents aged 5-14 (9.7%).
+Red Hill's median age at 31 years is younger than Greater Brisbane's average of 36 and significantly lower than Australia's median of 38.
+Compared to Greater Brisbane, Red Hill has a higher proportion of residents aged 25-34 (23.6%) but fewer residents aged 5-14 (9.7%).
 This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-According to post-2021 Census data, the 25 to 34 age group has increased from 20.7% to 23.6% of Red Hill's population, while the 45 to 54 cohort has decreased from 14.5% to 12.7%.
-By 2041, demographic modeling suggests significant changes in Red Hill's age profile.
-The 15 to 24 age group is projected to grow steadily, adding 260 people (a 22% increase) from 1,198 to 1,459.
-Meanwhile, the 0 to 4 cohort is expected to grow modestly by 7%, an increase of 20 people.
+According to post-2021 Census data, the proportion of Red Hill's population aged 25 to 34 has increased from 20.7% to 23.6%, while the proportion of those aged 45 to 54 has decreased from 14.5% to 12.7%.
+By 2041, demographic modeling indicates significant changes in Red Hill's age profile.
+The 15-24 age group is projected to grow steadily by 260 people (22%), reaching a total of 1,459 residents.
+Meanwhile, the 0-4 age cohort is expected to grow modestly by 7%, adding 20 people.